 - Only cleaning solutions provided by the district can be used.

-- Disinfecting is done by custodial staff.
+- Disinfecting will be done at the end of each school day by custodial staff.

 - Assigned seating will be required.
 Siblings/household members will sit together.